ajayatil/spatial-bear-models/README.md

 Import and clean the data.

-Reproject spatial data to a common coordinate system
+Re-project spatial data to a common coordinate system

 ### Model Fitting: